silo-finance/silo-contracts-v2/silo-core/docs/Hooks.md

 # Silo Protocol Hooks System

-The **Silo Protocol Hooks System** provides an extensible mechanism for interacting with core actions like deposits, withdrawals, borrowing, and liquidations.
+The **Silo Protocol Hooks System** provides an extensible mechanism for interacting with core actions like deposits, withdrawals, borrowing, repayments, leverage operations, collateral transitions, switching collateral, flash loans, and liquidations.
 Hooks allow external systems to execute custom logic **before** or **after** protocol actions, offering flexibility for validation, logging, or integration with external contracts.
 While the protocol is fully functional without hooks, they enhance its modularity and allow for seamless interaction with other decentralized systems.

 - [Overview](#overview)
 - [Deposit function hook actions](#deposit-function-hook-actions)